mantidproject/mantid/docs/source/interfaces/Muon_Analysis_unscripted_testing_guide.rst

 Preamble
 ^^^^^^^^^
-This document is intended for developers to use for unscripted testing of the Muon Analysis GUI.
+This document is intended for developers to use for unscripted testing of the :program:`Muon Analysis` GUI.
 User documentation for this interface can be found at :ref:`Muon_Analysis-ref`.

 Testing here mostly focuses on the *Data Analysis* tab, which has been significantly changed for Mantid 3.8.